5 leading causes of stroke and methods for prevention

 By quitting smoking, you can help your blood flow freely throughout your body, which is key to preventing stroke and living a healthy life.

-Luckily, all of these risks are manageable.
 If you find yourself with a condition on this list, talk to your doctor today.
+They may suggest these tips for stroke prevention: